 These are New Zealand natives closely related to Veronica and occasionally still sold under that name.
 (Hebes are shrubs, Veronicas are perennials.)
-Most types are grown mainly for attractive form and foliage (neat pairs of opposite leaves); some give good flower display in summer, and a few produce a scattering of bloom throughout the year.
+Most types are grown mainly for their attractive form and foliage (neat pairs of opposite leaves); some give good flower display in summer, and a few produce a scattering of bloom throughout the year.
 Most are fast growing.

 All do best in cool-summer, mild-winter climates—in the San Francisco area, for example.
 Dry summer heat and winter frosts shorten their lives.
 Larger-leafed types are more susceptible to winter damage.
 Very prone to root rot if drainage is anything less than excellent.
-Take seacoast conditions.
+The plants take seacoast conditions.
 Prune after bloom, shortening stems that have flowered by about half to keep plants compact and bushy.
 Rejuvenate ragged plants by cutting back severely; they’ll resprout easily from old, leafless wood.Hebe glaucophylla

-Compact, rounded, about 2 ft. high and wide.
+Compact, rounded, grows to about 2 ft. high and wide.
 Half-inch-long, roundish blue-green leaves.
 White flowers in short, dense clusters.
 Good low foundation plant or tidy divider between lawn and walkway.

 In its native range in western China, this M. campbellii grows to 60 ft. tall, with 8-in. flo...

 Native to southern Oregon, California, and Baja California.
 Grows to 4 1/2 ft. tall and wide, with nar...

 Grows to 12–20 ft. tall, 15–20 ft. wide; can be trained as a small tree.
 Big (2–3-in...